FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 Some elements immediately stand out:

 - In the middle, there is a whole list with tabulated data.
-- Just above it is a search bar with the text _Type your query or keyword here_.
+- Just above it is a search bar with the text "Type your query or keyword here".
-- On the left-hand side is a **FILTERS** menu.
+- On the left-hand side is a _filters menu_.
 - At the very top is a header with several options (left-hand side), login and units (right-hand).
-Apparently, the page we have in front of us is called **Entries**.
+Apparently, the page we have in front of us is called _Entries_.

 Now, let's run through some _scenarios_ that you, as a researcher, might encounter.